Just the facts: my professional bio.

-I had never even seen a whale shark at that point, but hey, why not.
+I’d never even seen a whale shark at that point, but hey, why not.

 Most of my work continues to focus on whale sharks.
 If you’re not familiar with them, know that these sharks are huge.
 And deadly.
 If you’re a zooplankton.
 If you’re not, then whale sharks are placid and completely harmless.

 Despite this, whale sharks need our help.
 Their numbers have been dramatically reduced by fisheries, accidental captures in net fisheries, and ship strikes.
 If the current declines persist, we are going to lose this real-life Big Friendly Giant forever.

 To ensure that doesn’t happen, I work with a brilliant team of dedicated researchers, educators and conservationists on projects in a number of countries.
-My primary interest is in developing effective conservation initiatives, but at this stage we still don’t have answers to some rather fundamental questions, such as:
+My primary interest is in developing effective conservation initiatives but, at this stage, we still don’t have answers to some rather fundamental questions, such as:

 - Where are the baby whale sharks?